unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/README.md

 ### Docker
 you have the option of using docker to run the project.
-This is recommended. run `docker compose up` for a dev environment, or `docker compose -f docker-compose-prod.yaml up` for a prod environment
+This is recommended. run `docker compose up` for a dev environment, or `docker compose -f docker-compose-prod.yaml up` for a prod environment.

+Developers, please use `docker compose up`.
+Dear marker, please use `docker compose -f docker-compose-prod.yaml up`.
+This command should take about 20-30 minutes to complete depending on your internet connection and what images you may already have cached.

 Caveats:

-Make sure the ports of 8000, 5432, and 3000 are currently unused on your computer.
+Make sure the ports **8000, 5432, and 3000** are currently unused on your computer.
 These are exposed to allow for the project to be exposed.
 If they are in use, one of a few things are going to happen:
 8000 is used:
 backend will say something like